Learning Optimal Dynamic Treatment Regimens Subject to Stagewise Risk Controls: Proof of

 to find the optimal decision function.

 Step 4.
 We derive the expression of the optimal function for $f$ by considering solving a Lagrange multiplier for the problem (\ref{single_stage_surrogate}):

-where $\nu$ is a constant to be determined by the constraint in ${\cal W}$.
-To maximize the above function under no constraint, it is sufficient to maximize the conditional mean of the term in the expectation of the right-hand side for each given $H=h$, which is given by
+where $\nu$ is a constant to be determined by the constraint $\tau$ in ${\cal W}$.
+We maximize the above function by maximizing the conditional mean of the term in the expectation given $H=h$ for every $h$, which is given by